content-left-bg.png

 • paid employment

-• a combination of approved education, training and paid employment.
+• a combination of these.

-Queensland Certificate of Education
+My child and the Queensland Certificate of Education (QCE)

-TAFE at School
+My child and TAFE at School

 For further information, please contact TAFE at School to discuss your options.

 You will need to put your child's work experience arrangements in writing.
-The Home Education Unit (HEU) manager must then approve these arrangements before the child starts their work experience placement.
+One of our managers must then approve these arrangements before your child starts their work experience placement.

 Useful links